 The portfolio manager’s views and opinions expressed in this podcast are as of October 4, 2021.
 Such views are subject to change and may differ from others in the firm, or the firm as a whole.
 The portfolio manager’s comments may include estimated and/or forecasted views, which are believed to be based on reasonable assumptions within the bounds of current and historical information.
 However, there is no guarantee that any estimates, forecasts or views will be realized.
 Any discussion or view on a particular company, asset class/segment, industry/sector and/or investment type are not investment recommendations, should not be assumed to be profitable, and are subject to change.

-Top ten holdings as of 9/30/21 as a % of the Fund’s net assets: Popular Inc. 4.6%, Cairn Energy PLC 4.4%, Citizens Fin'l Group Inc. 3.7%, Fluor Corp.
-3.6%, American Int'l Group Inc. 3.5%, Kosmos Energy Ltd. 3.3%, CNH Industrial N.V.
-3.2%, The ODP Corp.
-2.7%, Adient PLC 2.7% and CIT Group Inc. 2.7%.
+Top ten holdings as of 9/30/22 as a % of the Fund’s net assets: Kosmos Energy Ltd. 5.1%, Popular Inc. 4.8%, Fluor Corp.
+4.7%, Citizens Fin'l Group Inc. 4.0%, First Citizens Bancshares 3.5%, APA Corp.
+3.4%, American Int'l Group Inc. 3.1%, Adient PLC 3.0%, F5 Inc. 2.7%, and State Street Corp.
+2.6%.
 Fund holdings and/or sector allocations are subject to change and are not recommendations to buy or sell any security.
 Diversification does not assure a profit nor protect against loss in a declining market.

 Free cash flow is the money a company has left over after paying its operating expenses and capital expenditures.
 Market capitalization refers to the total dollar market value of a company's outstanding shares of stock.
 OPEC - Organization of the Petroleum Exporting Countries.
 The S&P 500 Index is a broad-based unmanaged index of 500 stocks, which is widely recognized as representative of the equity market in general.
 Nasdaq (National Association of Securities Dealers Automated Quotations) is a global electronic marketplace for buying and selling securities.
 Dow (Dow Jones Industrial Average) is a stock market index that tracks the daily price of shares of stock of 30 large publicly-owned companies sold on the US stock exchanges.
 The indices do not reflect the payment of transaction costs, fees and expenses associated with an investment in the Fund.
 The Fund’s value disciplines may prevent or restrict investment in major stocks in the indices.
 It is not possible to invest directly in an index.